Yug3010/git-practice/Readme.txt

 4. I explored how to merge changes from one branch to another.
 5. I practiced pushing code to GitHub and creating pull requests.
 6. I now understand how Git helps in collaboration and managing project history.
+7. I learned how to resolve merge conflicts when working with multiple branches.
+8. I explored using Git commands like clone, status, log, and diff to manage changes efficiently.